Evaluating Useful Surrogate Models for Configuration Tuning Beyond Accuracy: A Fitness Landscape Analysis Perspective

 \subsection{Metric for Tuning Quality}

 In this work, we are concerned with the most popular aspect of the tuning quality, namely the performance, which is system-dependent.
 Naturally, we use the measured performance of the best measured configuration.
-Notably, according to Table~\ref{tb:systems}, some of those performance metrics are to be minimized (e.g., the latency for \textsc{MariaDB}) while others are to be maximized (e.g., the throughput for \textsc{Hadoop}).
-Yet, for the simplicity of exposition and interpretation, in this work, we convert all maximizing performance to be minimized via additive inversion\footnote{\revision{Note that additive inversion changes neither the ranking nor density/scale of the optimization problem, but merely flip the distribution and the side of optimality (but the shape of distribution remains identical)~\cite{kemple1991stratigraphic}.}}: if we have an optimization problem to solve as $\text{argmax }f(x)$, we invert it as $\text{argmin }-f(x)$.
+Notably, according to Table~\ref{tb:systems}, some of those performance metrics are to be minimized (e.g., the latency for \textsc{MariaDB}) while others are to be maximized (e.g., the throughput for \textsc{Hadoop}). \mytag{R1C1} Yet, for the simplicity of exposition and interpretation, in this work, we convert all maximizing performance to be minimized via additive inversion\footnote{\revision{Note that additive inversion changes neither the ranking nor density/scale of the optimization problem, but merely flip the distribution and the side of optimality (but the shape of distribution remains identical)~\cite{kemple1991stratigraphic}.}}: if we have an optimization problem to solve as $\text{argmax }f(x)$, we invert it as $\text{argmin }-f(x)$.